most famous diamonds

 This was the pink panther diamond from the movie Pink Panther.

-At the auction when the winning bid was confirmed they played the theme song of the movie.
+When the winning bid was confirmed at the auction, they played the movie’s theme song.

 Moussaieff Red Diamond

-The Moussaieff Red Diamond (formerly known as the Red Shield diamond) is 5.11 carats and rated as a fancy red diamond.
+The Moussaieff Red Diamond (formerly the Red Shield diamond) is 5.11 carats and rated as a fancy red diamond.

-There have only been up to thirty red diamonds all over the world and they are less than half a carat. (source Cape Town Diamond Museum)
+There have only been up to thirty red diamonds worldwide, less than half a carat. (source Cape Town Diamond Museum)

 The current price is about US$20 million